 Gather leftover supplies

 Don’t throw away leftover supplies and materials.
 They can still be used in future trade show projects.
-Thus, carefully gather them and assign one of your staff to make an inventory.
-Furthermore, label everything so that you don’t have problems identifying and locating it all later on.
+Carefully gather them and assign one of your staff to make an inventory.
+Pro-tip: label everything so that you don’t have problems identifying and locating a specific supply the next time you need it.

 Debrief your team

 To make sure that everything has been accounted for, you need to debrief your team.
 Ask them if all the booths and materials have been packed up.
-Moreover, ask for reports about critical aspects of the event such as attendee satisfaction and operational issues.
+Requesteports about critical aspects of the event, such as attendee satisfaction and operational issues.
 Lastly, thank them for the job well done, and call it a day!